Resources for Technology

 Ohio Educational Technology Agencies (Ohio Ed Techs)

-The following list of resources may be helpful for teachers as they develop and implement remote learning experiences.
+The following resources may be helpful for teachers as they develop and implement virtual learning experiences.
 This list is not comprehensive, and the Department does not endorse any particular program or platform.

 Designing eLearning Experiences